githaefrancis/chomazone/README.md

 # CHOMA ZONE

 ## Description
 This is a website that lists Nyama Choma joints.It allows users to search top outlets and make an order.
+The signed up vendors can view the placed orders in a dashboard.

 ## Collaborators